 (Ord.
 684; Ord.
 1527)

-(a) The governing body of the city finds and determines that pit bull dogs, as hereinafter defined, are unreasonably dangerous to persons and other animals within the city and that it is in the best interest of the inhabitants of the community to limit importation and propagation of pit bull dogs within the city so as to eventually eliminate them from the city.
+(a) Pit Bulls Unreasonably Dangerous.
+The governing body of the city finds and determines that pit bull dogs, as hereinafter defined, are unreasonably dangerous to persons and other animals within the city and that it is in the best interest of the inhabitants of the community to prohibit them from the city limits except as otherwise provided in this section.

-(c) As used in this section, “pit bull dog” means:
+(c) Definition.
+As used in this section, “pit bull dog” or “Pit Bull” means:

 (1) The bull terrier breed of dog;